 Query a dbt Semantic Layer integration (Beta)

-This documentation describes a public beta feature and is under construction.
-This documentation should not be considered part of our published documentation until this notice, and the corresponding Beta flag on the feature in Sigma, are removed.
-As with any beta feature, the feature discussed below is subject to quick, iterative changes.
-The latest experience in the Sigma service may differ from the contents of this document.
+This documentation describes a private beta feature and is under construction.
+This documentation should not be considered part of our published documentation until this notice, and the corresponding Beta flag on the feature in the Sigma service, is removed.
+As with any beta feature, the feature described below is subject to quick, iterative changes.
+The latest experience in the Sigma service might differ from the contents of this document.
+Beta features are subject to the Beta features disclaimer.

 Sigma supports dbt Semantic Layer integrations, allowing you to leverage your predefined dbt metrics in Sigma workbooks for ad-hoc analysis, recurring reports, and organizational dashboards.
 This document explains how to query a dbt Semantic Layer in Sigma and how the query flow progresses.